itnifl/myMovieApi/README.md

 	3. '/moviesAsHTML/true' - returns all movies in folder specified in sourceDir in config.js as a Bootstrap Carousel, and does include dependecies.
 	4. '/moviesAsList - returns jSON formattet information about all movies in folder specified in variable sourceDir in config.js as presented by omdbapi.com.
 	5. '/getImage/:image'  - returns a cached image and returns it to the client, given that you know the file name and give it as the argument :image.

+All routes are found under http://yourhostname:port/ of the running MyMovieApi system.

 Maintainers
 -----------